JasonRodriguez1/Hacker_News/README.md

 # Hacker News Clone
 =======================

 This is a Hacker News clone written in Rails.
-Ths approach is written with authentication built from scratch using bcrypt.
 Coded by [Jason Rodriguez](http://jasonrodriguez.net/index.html).